Ultimate Mission Viejo Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The number of short-term rental units that are currently filled in a city is important information for a rental unit buyer.
-A market that needs new rental housing will have a high occupancy level.
-If the rental occupancy levels are low, there is not much space in the market and you need to look somewhere else.
+The number of short-term rental units that are presently occupied in an area is vital data for an investor.
+A high occupancy rate means that a new supply of short-term rental space is required.
+When the rental occupancy indicators are low, there is not much space in the market and you need to look in a different place.

 Short-Term Rental Cash-on-Cash Return